LedaBerio/LedaBerio.github.io/_pages/about.md

 The project "Race and Rasse: negotiating a fraught German word", is funded by the Bürgeruniversität (HHU).
 Ours is a conceptual engineering project, designed with Benedict Kenyah-Damptey, on the use of the term "race" and "race talk" in the German socio-politica landscape.

 With my PhD supervisor Prof. Gottfried Vosgerau, I have worked on modeling conversation and in how partecipants do a good-enough job at understanding each other.
 Our joint paper investigates the mechanisms at play when establishing Common Ground with other speakers.
-I collaborate on a series of linguistics topic, including plurals and mass-count shifts, with my partner <a href="https://kerbach2.github.ioKurt">  Erbach </a>.
+I collaborate on a series of linguistics topic, including plurals and mass-count shifts, with my partner <a href="https://kerbach2.github.io"> Kurt Erbach </a>.